 In all reality, a completely reasonable person with no experience with marijuana besides what’s been institutionally taught could also wonder the same thing.
-People are puffing on CBD vape pens left and right and pretty much every headshop in the States carries CBD products.
-So if it’s so appealing so often, is it habit forming?
+People are puffing on CBD vape pens left and right and pretty much every head shop in America carries CBD products.
+If it’s so appealing so often, is it habit forming?

 “An orally administered dose of 600mg of CBD did not differ from placebo on the scales of the Addiction Research Centre Inventory,” it continued, “a 16 item Visual Analogue Mood Scale, subjective level of intoxication or psychotic symptoms.”

 In other words, it passed the tests for addictiveness or of the potential for abuse with flying colors.
 There are simply no negative attributes to report.
 This is a very good thing for those who use CBD for a number of conditions that range from anti-anxiety to anti-seizure medications and whose ages also range wildly, from small children to senior citizens.

 The World Health Organization (WHO) decided to do a second inspection of the data, this time with oral ingestion of CBD alongside placebos.
 “The results of this analysis,” reads the report, “demonstrated that CBD was placebo-like on all measures (including visual analogue scales, psychomotor performance such as the digit symbol substitution task, heart rate and blood pressure)…”